strubleca/RepData_PeerAssessment1/PA1_template.md

 The instructions for the second part of this section ask for the mean and median total number of steps per day.
-Again, missing values are ignored.
+Again, missing values are ignored using `na.rm=TRUE`.

 ```r